Michael E. Marks

-In addition to his technical work, Mr. Marks wrote the bestselling military science fiction novel Dominant Species (novel) which provides a depiction of Marines in powered armor.
+In addition to his technical work, Mr. Marks wrote the bestselling military science fiction novel Dominant Species which depicts future Marines in powered armor.

 He is a critically acclaimed poet and songwriter best known for his patriotic writings in support of America's Armed Forces.
 Named the Poet Laureate of the Society of the 9th Infantry Division (United States) (SONID), Marks' work hangs in the Titan Missile Museum in Sahuarita, Arizona and has been featured in numerous books, magazines and newspapers around the world, to include Stars and Stripes (newspaper) and The Washington Times. and appears on the International War Veteran's Poetry Archive.

 In 2007, Marks teamed with award-winning country music artist Michael Martin Murphey to create the hit country single adaptation of "A Soldier's Christmas" after the poem met with longstanding ovations in Murphey's national Cowboy Christmas tour, leading to a national release.
 Marks' works have been professionally produced by on-air personalities such as Thom Richards, WOKO Radio and air annually on radio stations across the United States.
 In 2009, Chicago radio celebrity Paul Brian teamed with Joe Cantafio to produce a musical performance of "A Soldier's Christmas" to benefit the Wounded Warrior Project in their support of injured soldiers and their families.
 Several of these poems have been termed modern Christmas classics that have been incorporated into school plays and public presentations around the country.

+An avid long-range marksman, Mr. Marks was the first member of the EDM "One Mile Club" after hitting a target at 1,820 yards with a .50BMG EDM Windrunner rifle.